dajobrague/japa/README.md

 ### Features Section

-The Features section showcases the main capabilities of SmartPark Hub.
+The Features section showcases the main capabilities of JAPA.
 It includes:

 - Feature cards with icons, titles, descriptions, and statistics
 - Interactive modals with detailed information about each feature